-Fast forwarding to the early part of the 15th century and two bishops graciously undertook the massive job to rebuilding the old fortress.
+Fast-forwarding to the early part of the 15th century where two bishops graciously undertook the massive job of rebuilding the old fortress.
 The keep and vault were constructed in the 12th century, but in the 15th century, the keep was altered for Bishop Hugues de Combarel who also built the new castle.
-His successor Guillaume de Charpagne, continued on with the restoration work.
+His successor Guillaume de Champagne continued on with the restoration work.

 The end of the 15th century heralds the end of the fortress’ heyday.
 Pierre d’Amboise has the episcopal residence of Dissay built, which is favored over the castlery of Angles —then followed the religious wars, the Fronde.
 In 1708 an assessment of the condition of the fortress is ordered.
 The Paris Parliament exonerates the Bishops of Poitiers from their duty of maintenance.

 In 1792 the fortress, although then in ruins, is nevertheless confiscated and the local council decides to use it as a stone quarry.
 But access is difficult, demand is low, so the ruins were saved.
 In 1926, the Chateau Angles-sur-l’Anglin was listed as a historic monument by the French Ministry of Culture.
 The present local council bought the fortress back for a symbolic 1 franc in 1986, and have since been working at safeguarding it ever since.